Ministries

 Africa Reformation Theological Seminary

-Africa Reformation Theological Seminary, located in Kampala, Uganda, seeks to glorify God by educating and equipping pastors and leaders to serve Christ’s church and advance his kingdom in Africa.
-Their mission is to train and equip pastors, preachers, church planters, biblical counselors, and church leaders who have a passion for the gospel of grace and a zeal for building and multiplying healthy, strong, biblical, God-centered, and Christ-exalting churches in Uganda, Africa, and to the ends of the earth.
+Africa Reformation Theological Seminary, located in Kampala, Uganda, seeks to glorify God by educating and equipping pastors and church leaders to serve Christ’s church and advance his kingdom in East Africa and beyond.
+Its mission is to train and equip pastors, preachers, church planters, Biblical counselors, and church leaders who have a passion for the gospel of grace and a zeal for advancing biblical reformation and building and multiplying healthy, strong, God-centered, and Christ-exalting churches in Uganda, Africa, and to the ends of the earth.
+The seminary’s motto is “Training for biblical reformation through gospel-driven churches.”

 Serving globally from Central Florida